charlesorourke/sprout/readme.md

-#Sprout
+#Sprout PHP framework

-The goal of this framework is for it to be fast, efficient, and very light weight--with only the minimum amount of code loaded at runtime.
+The goal of this framework is for it to be fast, efficient, very light weight, well documented and easy to use.

-Some of the feature goals are:

-##General
+**THIS FRAMEWORK IS IN THE VERY BEGINNING STAGES OF DEVELOPMENT.** If you're looking for a fun development project, you're in luck.
+If your looking to start building web applications, keep looking.

+##Development goals:
+Only the minimum amount of code needed to complete a request should be loaded at runtime.

+###General
 * Convention over configuration wherever possible with sensible defaults
 * Encourage DRY coding principles
 * Well-defined coding and documentation standards

-##Framework
+###Framework
 * Framework, app, and webroot can be independly stored anywhere on the drive
 * Namespace-based autoloading
 * Regular expression tokenized routing